zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_04_en-US_AETHERION_DOCTRINE.md

 ### 7.4 The New World Infrastructure

-The Aetherion entity—this capacity for reality engineering and conscious exploration—is the **fundamental infrastructure** upon which the next phase of human civilization will be built.
+The Aetherion entity, this capacity for reality engineering and conscious exploration, is the **fundamental infrastructure** upon which the next phase of human civilization will be built.

 It is not the answer.
 It is the toolkit for finding answers.